Cave Junction, Oregon

 Cave Junction is a city in Josephine County, Oregon, United States.
-As of the 2020 census, the city population was 1,995.
-Its motto is the "Gateway to the Oregon Caves", and the city got its name by virtue of its location at the junction of Redwood Highway (U.S. Route 199) and Caves Highway (Oregon Route 46).

-Cave Junction is located in the Illinois Valley, where, starting in the 1850s, the non-native economy depended on gold mining.
-After World War II, timber became the main source of income for residents.
-As timber income has since declined, Cave Junction is attempting to compensate with tourism and as a haven for retirees.
-Tourists visit the Oregon Caves National Monument and Preserve, which includes the Oregon Caves Chateau, as well as the Out'n'About treehouse resort and the Great Cats World Park zoo.
+The city got its name by virtue of its location at the junction of Redwood Highway (U.S. Route 199) and Caves Highway (Oregon Route 46).
+As of the 2020 census, the city population was 2,071.
+Following World War II, timber became the main source of income for residents.
+As timber income has since declined, the city is attempting to compensate with tourism and branding itself as a haven for retirees.

 History

 For thousands of years, the Takelma Indians inhabited the Illinois Valley.
 Their culture was destroyed when gold was discovered in the early 1850s, causing the subsequent Rogue River Wars.
 After an 1853 treaty, most of the Takelmas lived on the Table Rock Reservation.
 In 1856, after the wars ended, they were forcibly removed to the Grand Ronde Reservation and the Siletz Reservation.

 The first gold in Oregon history was found in the Illinois Valley, as well as the largest gold nugget (17 lb).
 In 1904, more than 50 years after prospectors had started combing the valley for gold, an 18-year-old named Ray Briggs discovered what newspapers at the time called "the most wonderful gold discovery ever reported in Oregon history."
 While hunting along Sucker Creek, he discovered gold lying on the ground.
 He staked a claim and called it the "Wounded Buck Mine," which produced 1777 oz of gold.
 The "mine" was a small vein of gold 12 to 14 in wide, 12 ft long and 7 ft deep.

-As gold mining in the Illinois Valley became exhausted in the 1860s and 1870s, the residents diversified into ranching, fishing, logging, tourism and agriculture.
+As gold mining in the Illinois Valley became exhausted in the 1860s and 1870s, the residents diversified into ranching, fishing, logging, tourism, and agriculture.
 In 1874, Elijah Davidson found a cave while on a hunting trip, and is now credited with discovering the Oregon Caves.
 In 1884, Walter C. Burch heard about the cave from Davidson, and staked a squatter's claim at the mouth of the caves.
 He and his brothers-in-law charged one dollar for a guided tour.
-According to their advertisement in the Grants Pass Courier, this included camping, plentiful pasture land and "medicinal" cave waters.
+According to their advertisement in the Grants Pass Courier (now the Grants Pass Daily Courier), this included camping, plentiful pasture land and "medicinal" cave waters.
 They attempted to acquire title to the land, but as the land was unsurveyed, they abandoned the idea a few years later.